Can You Build Mass Using At-Home Workouts for Biceps?

 5. Inverted Rows

-Lie on your back underneath a sturdy table or bar positioned at waist height.
-Grab the bar with an overhand grip (palms facing away from you) and keep your body straight.
-Pull your chest towards the bar by squeezing your shoulder blades together, engaging your biceps in the process.
+Lie on your back under a sturdy table or a bar set at waist height.
+Grab the edge with an overhand grip, keeping your body in a straight line.
+Pull your chest toward the table.
+While this is primarily a back exercise, your biceps work hard as secondary movers.

 6. Isometric Bicep Holds